gguillaux/coursera/README.md

     * Adjusting the program to reward doing separate behaviors in succession
 8. Praising partial completion
     * Praising partial completion.
 Praise for approximations of the behavior is important for shaping.
 Praise for trying and for partial success are also good.

+### Negotiation with adolescents
+* Select a good time where there is no tension and no decision has to be reached at this moment
+* Listen without jumping in
+* Be respectful of the teen (no scoffing or saying  “that’s a dumb suggestion”)
+* Focus on the present (avoid bringing up what teen did in the past)
+* Stay on the subject/topic (in this case, cell phone use)
+* Offer possible suggestions when there is disagreement
 ---

 ## Books